GeekVisit/uproot/README.md

                                           target file leases rather than integrated with the merge file.
 -b, --base-name                           Specify Base Name of Output Files (default uses basename of input file) -d, --directory-out                       Directory to write files to, defaults to same directory as input file.
--f, --fqdn                           Require hostname to be fully qualified domain name - i.e., in domain.tld format -g, --generate-type                       Required.
+-f, --fqdn                                Require hostname to be fully qualified domain name - i.e.,
+                                          in domain.tld format
+-g, --generate-type                       Required.
 Generated types may be multiple.
 Valid values include:
                                           c (csv), d (DD-WRT), j (json),
                                           m (Mikrotik RouterOS), n (OPNsense), o (OpenWrt), p (pfsense) -h, --help                                Help
 -H, --ip-high-address                     Enforced Highest Ip of Network Range, Excludes Addresses Higher Than This From Target File
--l, --log                                 Creates Log file, if -P not set, then location is at 'C:\Users\example-user\AppData\Local\Temp\uprt.log'
+-l, --log                                 Creates Log file, if -P not set, then location
+                                          is in the temp folder

 -L, --ip-low-address                      Enforced Lowest Ip of Network Range, Excludes Addresses Lower Than This From Target File
 -m, --merge                               Merge to file.
 Specify path to file to merge converted output.
                                           Used to add static leases to an existing output file.